tripal/tripal/docs/dev_guide/custom_field/custom_formatter.rst

 .. warning::

-  You should never show to the user any data that is outside of ``value`` element.
+  You should never show the user any data that is outside of ``value`` element.

 In summary, the following should be observed when processing the ``$items`` array for viewing: